home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 #### My media player is not showing up as a television accessory

 Media Player entities with `device_class: tv` will show up as Television accessories on devices running iOS 12.2/macOS 10.14.4 or later.
 If needed, try removing the entity from HomeKit and then adding it again, especially if the `media_player` was previously exposed as a series of switches.
 Any changes, including changed supported features, made to an existing accessory won't appear until the accessory is removed from HomeKit and then re-added.
 See [resetting accessories](#resetting-accessories).

+The [Universal Media Player](/integrations/universal/#harmony-remote-example) has an example of how it can be used to wrap existing entities to enable them to be used as a Television accessory in HomeKit.

 #### Can't control volume of your TV media player?